Is my child’s eating just a phase?

 This happens for many reasons including when we eat a limited number of foods, we often eat these foods very frequently.
 We can therefore get so tired of eating the same foods, that we want to stop eating these foods altogether.
 This may explain why some children refuse to eat foods that they previously liked, for example, some vegetables.

 If your child does not usually eat a healthy, balanced or varied diet and you have tried different approaches, you may wonder should you seek expert help.

 One simple way of determining if your child has a varied diet is to write down everything they eat for a few days.
 Then categorise each food according to the four main food groups, (carbohydrates, proteins, fruit and vegetables).
 Sometimes this can be very revealing for example, you may realise that your child’s diet is dominated by various forms of carbohydrates (such as pasta, cereal and bread) or certain textures such as dry, crunchy foods.

 You may benefit from expert support, if any of the following apply:

-Finally, the longer unhealthy eating habits continue, the more challenging it can be to turn around so seeking expert help sooner rather than later may be best.
+Finally, the longer these eating habits continue, the more challenging it can be to turn around.
+Therefore it is easier and quicker to seek expert help sooner rather than later.